How do I achieve the Fitness results I want?

 Thus, there is a maximum limit for each person, which the body can recover and adapt to the stimulus we give it.

-From a certain amount of stress (the extra) the results are the same as someone who falls short of the stress they could take.
+From a certain amount of stress (the extra) the results are the same as someone who falls short of the stress that they could take.
 In this sense, it can be said that more is not always better and that we must make changes and increments as small as possible, in order to analyze the reaction and adaptation of our body.

 Three examples that fall into the parable of stress are: Training volume, Training intensity and Cardio.

-Based on a study by James Kreiger on the number of effective sets and respective results, it was illustrated that 2-3 sets for a given exercise are greater than just 1 set, and that possibly 4-6 sets would be even better than 2-3 sets .
+Based on a study by James Kreiger on the number of effective sets and their results, it was illustrated that 2-3 sets for a given exercise are greater than just 1 set, and that possibly 4-6 sets would be even better than 2-3 sets .

 However, the impact of results between 1 series and 2-3 series is much greater compared to the difference between 2-3 series vs. 4-6 series.